juusokasperi/42/README.md

 # My 42 projects

 ### myLibft
+- 24/11/06: Not up to date (did some fixes to printf and libft that are not yet here).
 - This is the libft with additions such as ft_printf and get_next_line

 ## Rank 00